zippkidd/100-days-of-code/r1-log.md

 Images in the carousel need to be resized.
 Continuing FCC JS algorithms.
 [Digital Portfolio Repository](https://github.com/zippkidd/alyssaDigitalPortfolio)

 ### R1D5 Working on FCC JS challenges.
 Could use some review of built in functions.
 Adding the rest of the correctly sized image to the carousel.
 [FCC profile](https://www.freecodecamp.org/fcc5b2e0118-fd1e-4b82-bb9c-8e1152d968e5)

+### R1D6 Did more FCC JS challenges.
+Finally managed to size the images appropriately in the carousel and keep the aspect ratios.
+Merged the carousel_gallery branch to master.
+Almost ready to begin deploying the site.
+Enjoyed some CryptoZombies tutorials.
+[Digital Portfolio Repository](https://github.com/zippkidd/alyssaDigitalPortfolio)